Boris Bogdanov

-Boris Osipovich Bogdanov (1884–1960) was a Menshevik revolutionary active in the February Revolution in 1917.
-However, following the Bolshevik seizure of power in October 1917 he remained politically active against their regime.
+Boris Osipovich Bogdanov (16 March 1884 – 15 June 1960) was a Russian revolutionary.
+As a Menshevik, he participated in the February Revolution in 1917.

+Following the Bolshevik seizure of power in October 1917 he remained politically active against their regime.
+From the 1920s, he was repeatedly subject to repression by the USSR, being arrested and exiled multiple times and served 13 years in labour camps.